 He studied classical guitar from Suhartono Lukito and Arthur Sahelangi at Yamaha Music School in Semarang and Jakarta, Indonesia.
-His formal education is not in music but criminology, from Universitas Indonesia.
+His formal education is in criminology from Universitas Indonesia.

-Jubing have wrote two books on guitar: Gitarpedia: Buku Pintar Gitaris (2007) and Membongkar Rahasia Chord Gitar (2008), published by prominent book publisher in Indonesia, PT Gramedia Pustaka Utama.
-He writes regularly for two Indonesian music magazines: "Staccato" and "GitarPlus".
+Jubing have wrote two books on guitar: Gitarpedia: Buku Pintar Gitaris (2007) and Membongkar Rahasia Chord Gitar (2008), published published by PT Gramedia Pustaka Utama.

 "His musical education provided him with the skills to add attractive ornaments " classical, jazz and blues -- to traditional Indonesian songs"